Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: -tribes and concentration of -tribes towards an end G-tribes and concentration of G-tribes towards an end

-for all $i \in [n]$, then by Lemma~\ref{lem_subtribesinheritconcentration}(1), there is still a thick flat subtribe $\mathcal{F}'_n$ of $\Fcal$ contained in $C(X_n,\epsilon)$.
-Since by assumption, $\mathcal{F}'_n$ is not strongly concentrated at $\epsilon$, we may pick $H_{n+1}\in \mathcal{F}'_n$ and a finite set $X_{n+1} \supseteq X_n$ with $H_{n+1} \cap C(X_{n+1},\epsilon) =\emptyset$.
-Then the union of all the $H_i$ is an $\aleph_0 G \preceq \Gamma$. \end{proof}
+for all~${i \in [n]}$, then by Lemma~\ref{lem_subtribesinheritconcentration}(1), there is still a thick flat subtribe~$\mathcal{F}'_n$ of~$\Fcal$ contained in~${C(X_n,\epsilon)}$.
+Since by assumption, $\mathcal{F}'_n$ is not strongly concentrated at~$\epsilon$, we may pick~${H_{n+1}\in \mathcal{F}'_n}$ and a finite set~${X_{n+1} \supseteq X_n}$ with~${H_{n+1} \cap C(X_{n+1},\epsilon) =\emptyset}$.
+Then the union of all the~$H_i$ is an~${\aleph_0 G \preceq \Gamma}$. \end{proof}

-The following lemma will show that we can restrict ourself to thick $G$-tribes which are concentrated at thick ends.
+The following lemma will show that we can restrict ourselves to thick $G$-tribes which are concentrated at thick ends.

-\begin{lemma} Let $G$ be a connected graph and $\Gamma$ a graph containing a thick $G$-tribe $\Fcal$ concentrated at an end $\epsilon \in \Omega(\Gamma)$ which is thin.
-Then $\aleph_0 G \preceq \Gamma$. \end{lemma}
+\begin{lemma} Let~$G$ be a connected graph and~$\Gamma$ a graph containing a thick $G$-tribe~$\Fcal$ concentrated at an end~${\epsilon \in \Omega(\Gamma)}$ which is thin.
+Then~${\aleph_0 G \preceq \Gamma}$. \end{lemma}

-\begin{proof} Since $\epsilon$ is thin, we know by Proposition~\ref{p:infdomTKaleph} that only finitely many vertices dominate $\epsilon$.
-Deleting these yields a subgraph of $\Gamma$ in which there is still a thick $G$-tribe concentrated at $\epsilon$.
-Hence we may assume without loss of generality that $\epsilon$ is not dominated by any vertex in $\Gamma$.
+\begin{proof} Since~$\epsilon$ is thin, we may assume by Proposition~\ref{p:infdomTKaleph} that only finitely many vertices dominate~$\epsilon$.
+Deleting these yields a subgraph of~$\Gamma$ in which there is still a thick $G$-tribe concentrated at~$\epsilon$.
+Hence we may assume without loss of generality that~$\epsilon$ is not dominated by any vertex in~$\Gamma$.

-Let $k \in \mathbb{N}$ be the degree of $\epsilon$.
-By \cite[Corollary~5.5]{GH18} there is a sequence of vertex sets $(S_n \colon n \in \mathbb{N})$ such that: \begin{itemize} \item $|S_n|=k$, \item $C(S_{n+1},\epsilon) \subseteq C(S_n,\epsilon) $, and \item $\bigcap_{n \in \mathbb{N}} C(S_n,\epsilon) = \emptyset$. \end{itemize}
+Let~${k \in \mathbb{N}}$ be the degree of~$\epsilon$.
+By~\cite[Corollary~5.5]{GH18} there is a sequence of vertex sets~${(S_n \colon n \in \mathbb{N})}$ such that: \begin{itemize} \item ${|S_n|=k}$, \item ${C(S_{n+1},\epsilon) \subseteq C(S_n,\epsilon)}$, and \item ${\bigcap_{n \in \mathbb{N}} C(S_n,\epsilon) = \emptyset}$. \end{itemize}

-Suppose there is a thick subtribe $\Fcal'$ of $\Fcal$ which is strongly concentrated at $\epsilon$.
-For any $F \in \Fcal'$ there is an $N_F \in \mathbb{N}$ such that $H \setminus C(S_{N_F},\epsilon) \neq \emptyset$ for all $H \in F$ by the properties of the sequence.
-Furthermore, since $\Fcal'$ is strongly concentrated, $H \cap C(S_{N_F},\epsilon) \neq \emptyset$ as well for each $H \in F$.
+Suppose there is a thick subtribe~$\Fcal'$ of~$\Fcal$ which is strongly concentrated at~$\epsilon$.
+For any~${F \in \Fcal'}$ there is an~${N_F \in \mathbb{N}}$ such that~${H \setminus C(S_{N_F},\epsilon) \neq \emptyset}$ for all~${H \in F}$ by the properties of the sequence.
+Furthermore, since~$\Fcal'$ is strongly concentrated, ${H \cap C(S_{N_F},\epsilon) \neq \emptyset}$ as well for each~${H \in F}$.

-Let $F \in \Fcal'$ be such that $|F| > k$.
-Since $G$ is connected, so is $H$, and so from the above it follows that $H \cap S_{N_F} \neq \emptyset$ for each $H \in F$, contradicting the fact that $|S_{N_F}| = k < |F|$.
-Thus $\aleph_0 G \preceq \Gamma$ by Lemma~\ref{l:strongconcentrated}. \end{proof}
+Let~${F \in \Fcal'}$ be such that~${|F| > k}$.
+Since~$G$ is connected, so is~$H$, and so from the above it follows that~${H \cap S_{N_F} \neq \emptyset}$ for each~${H \in F}$, contradicting the fact that~${|S_{N_F}| = k < |F|}$.
+Thus~${\aleph_0 G \preceq \Gamma}$ by Lemma~\ref{l:strongconcentrated}. \end{proof}

 Note that, whilst concentration is hereditary for subtribes, strong concentration is not.
 However if we restrict to \emph{flat} subtribes, then strong concentration is a hereditary property.